equinor/open_petro_elastic/docs/config_file_format.md

                 column: "shale_r"
 ```

-This specifies that the minerals first constitutent shold have a material whos
+This specifies that the minerals first constituent should have a material whos
 `bulk_modulus`, `shear_modulus`, and `density` can be found in the data files
 columns with headers `shale_k`, `shale_s`, and `shale_r` respectively.
 Lets say
 the contents of the data file is as follows: